 The thing being observed and interpretation of the result of the observation (in Observation.value)

-There is therefore incomplete overlap in ‘interpretation’ representation, and incomplete expressivity of SNOMED CT to support all aspects of representation (a SNOMED CT EExpression cannot exhaustively communicate the result of an observation and its interpretation).
+There is therefore incomplete overlap in ‘interpretation’ representation, and incomplete expressivity of SNOMED CT to support all aspects of representation (a SNOMED CT expression cannot exhaustively communicate the result of an observation and its interpretation).

 Evidence suggests that Observation.interpretationCode is currently used, and it is not possible currently to provide a SNOMED CT-only representation to allow its prohibition.